blitzkm/eggroll-v1/README.md

 #### LICENSE
 Egg Roll is a project for educational purposes.
 Feel free to modify and share with proper attribution.

+### JOURNAL
+Please see Change_log.md for my daily progress in creating this project.

 #### Running the Game
 To run the game, execute the following command in your terminal: